 The all in one cloth nappies combine a water-resistant outside layer sewn together with an absorbent inner layer, making them a 'all-in-one' nappy.
 They’re shaped and can be fastened with velcro, clips or press studs.
-These are the closest to the disposable size and are generally only available in 'sized' options so can be more expensive to purchase over time.
+These are the closest to disposable nappies.

 Advantages: Simple and easy to use, lots of great colours and designs available.
 Don't need to be pulled apart for washing or drying.

 Disadvantages: As the nappy is completely one unit they do take longer to try.
 All in one styles are harder to customise for your child if they require more absorbency.

 All-in-twos or ‘snap-in-ones’ (AI2)

 Very similar to the pocket nappy, however these cloth nappies have a ‘snap-in’ layers or ‘boosters’, which you take apart for washing.
 So in overview there is the outer shell which consists of the waterproof over and fabric lined inner, and then there are the added inserts which are clipped in to boost the absorbency of the nappy.
 They dry faster than all-in-ones as they are separated for washing and the 'inners' can be replaced if required over time.
 As the absorbent layer sits on top of the shell, they can be more cost effective as you can purchase more inners than shells and only replace the inners at change time.